From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Findings

 \subsection{RQ3: Effects of Substance Visibility}

-Given these patterns in how content creators use hashtags to frame and contextualize their videos, we next examined a key aspect of substance-related content: the inclusion of substances or their related paraphernalia themselves in the videos with respect to context and engagement.
-This analysis revealed distinct patterns in content distribution across three categories: no substances shown (n=260), substances shown but not used (n=68), and active substance use (n=23).
-Videos showing active substance use were predominantly focused on documentation for social media (approximately 40\% of videos, Figure \ref{fig:substance_presence}), with a stronger tendency towards lifestyle or vlog-style content.
-In contrast, recovery advocacy content was most prevalent in videos without substance visibility, while promotional content appeared most frequently in videos that showed but did not depict active use of substances (e.g., videos promoting nicotine products).
+Given the observed patterns in how content creators use hashtags to frame and contextualize their videos, we next examined how the visibility of substances or related paraphernalia within videos relates to content type and engagement patterns.
+Videos were categorized into three groups based on substance presence: no substances shown ($n=260$), substances shown but not actively used ($n=68$), and active substance use ($n=23$).
+Videos showing active substance use were predominantly focused on documentation for social media (39.1\% of such videos; Figure \ref{fig:substance_presence}), with a stronger tendency towards lifestyle or vlog-style content.
+In contrast, recovery advocacy content was most prevalent in videos without substance visibility (38.8\%), while promotional content appeared most frequently in videos that showed but did not depict active use of substances (29.4\%; e.g., videos promoting nicotine products).
 Within videos showing substances, content predominantly featured alcohol, nicotine, or cannabis products, with only one video collage containing ``hard drugs'' such as Percocet, Adderall, and Xanax.

-A Kruskal-Wallis H \cite{kruskal_use_1952} test was performed to compare the means in engagement metrics (views, likes, comments, and shares) between the substance presence categories.
-Notably, there were no statistically significant differences between groups.
-This suggests that user engagement on TikTok is driven more by content type and presentation than by the mere presence or use of substances.
+\emph{Kruskal-Wallis H} tests \cite{kruskal_use_1952} compared engagement metrics (views, likes, comments, and shares) across substance visibility categories (Table~\ref{tab:engagement_visibility}).
+Results indicated a statistically significant difference in likes ($H=6.97$, $p=.031$), with videos depicting active substance use showing higher median likes (Mdn $= 13{,}000$) compared to videos showing substances without use (Mdn $= 982$) or no substances (Mdn $= 1{,}028$).
+Differences in views ($p=.087$), comments ($p=.171$), and shares ($p=.093$) did not reach statistical significance at $\alpha = .05$.
+However, descriptive patterns consistently showed higher median engagement for videos depicting active substance use across all metrics - notably, median views were over five times higher (79,100 vs. 14,900) and median comments nearly four times higher (150 vs. 39) compared to videos without substance visibility.
+Given the small sample size for active use videos ($n=23$), these results should be interpreted cautiously.
+Nevertheless, the findings suggest that the nature of substance depiction may influence audience engagement, with active use content attracting greater interaction despite comprising a small fraction of the overall substance-related content landscape.